sumtsov/restful-service-demo/README.md

-# Book Library Service
+# RESTful Service Demo
-Book Library Service is a RESTful web service that allows user to manage Book and Author entities
+Sample RESTful web service that allows users to manage Book and Author entities

 ## Features
 - CRUD for Author and Book entities